GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 In this tutorial, we will use the [GLUU-OAuth-Auth](../plugin/gluu-oauth-auth-pep.md) and [GLUU-UMA-PEP](../plugin/gluu-oauth-auth-pep.md) plugins to protect the APIs using OAuth token and check scope to authorize the request.

 In the demo, we will protect `/posts` api with `read` oauth scope.
 Plugin will check the request has token is active or not if true then check the scopes of the token.
-If token has sufficient scope, the user is granted access.
+If a token has sufficient scope, the user is granted access.
 If not, access is denied.

 ## Requirements

 - Gluu Gateway 4.0: This is our Resource Server (RS), where it checks the token first.
-At the second step, scope expressions are enforced, a.k.a. the Policy Enforcement Point (PEP) and check the scopes, whether token has sufficient scopes or not to access resources, a.k.a. the Policy Decision Point (PDP) .
+In the second step, scope expressions are enforced, a.k.a. the Policy Enforcement Point (PEP) and check the scopes, whether the token has sufficient scopes or not to access resources, a.k.a. the Policy Decision Point (PDP).
 [Install Gluu Gateway](../installation.md).

 - Gluu Server 4.0: This is our OpenID Connect Server (OP Server), from where Requesting(Relying) party issue the OAuth token with scopes.
 [Install Gluu](https://gluu.org/docs/ce/4.0/installation-guide/install-ubuntu/)